Magnetic field Controlled Anderson Delocalization in a Spinful Non-Hermitian Chain: MAGNETIC FIELD INDUCED NHSE IN A RECIPROCAL NON-HERMITIAN CHAIN

 When the gauge fields are real, i.e., $\theta_L,\theta_R\in\mathbb{R}$, the bare hoppings satisfy $|Je^{i\theta_L}|=|Je^{i\theta_R}|$ and $|Je^{-i\theta_L}|=|Je^{-i\theta_R}|$.
 Hence the system is reciprocal and does not exhibit the NHSE in itself~\cite{areview}.
 However, as shown in prior works~\cite{sanahal1,spinful}, applying an external in-plane magnetic field $B$ can induce NHSE even in such reciprocal systems.
 The origin of this phenomenon uncovers after the site-dependent unitary transformation presented in Appendix~\ref{sec:AppendixA}.

 For the antisymmetric disorder case, the transformed Hamiltonian Eqn.~\ref{eqn: transformed anti-symmetric} ($\mathscr{H}_-^{hop}$ to be specific) contains hopping matrices $U_n^\dagger J e^{i\theta_L\sigma_z} U_{n+1}$ (leftward) and $U_{n+1}^\dagger J e^{i\theta_R\sigma_z} U_n$ (rightward) that depend on all $\theta_{L,R}, \Delta_n$ and $B$.
 Even though $\theta_L,\theta_R$ are real, the rotation angles $\phi_n$ (determined by $\tan(2\phi_n) = B/\Delta_n$) introduce an effective magnetic field dependence in the hopping amplitudes.
-Explicitly, from expressions~\ref{exp: transformed left hoping} and \ref{exp: transformed right hoping}, the magnitudes of the matrix elements are no longer necessarily symmetric between leftward and rightward hoppings (though not exactly traceable), effectively breaking reciprocity.
-Consequently, the system develops a directional bias, leading to boundary accumulation of eigenstates.
+Explicitly, from expressions~\ref{exp: transformed left hoping} and \ref{exp: transformed right hoping}, the magnitudes of the matrix elements representing leftward, rightward hoppings are no longer necessarily symmetric (though not exactly traceable), This effectively breaks the reciprocity and the system consequently develops a directional bias, generating boundary accumulation of eigenstates.

 To better elucidate, we demonstrate the limiting case of $B=0$.
-Using Eqn.~\ref{exp: tan(phi)} under this limit, Eqn.~\ref{eqn: transformed anti-symmetric} reduces to
+Using Eqn.~\ref{exp: tan(phi)} under this limit ($\phi=0$), Eqn.~\ref{eqn: transformed anti-symmetric} reduces to

 \begin{widetext}

 \end{widetext}

 which is identical to the original Hamiltonian.
 Clearly, the hopping strengths are only gauge-dependent, exhibiting reciprocity: $|Je^{i\theta_L}|=|Je^{i\theta_R}|$ and $|Je^{-i\theta_L}|=|Je^{-i\theta_R}|$.
 Notice as we turn $B$ on, the hoppings become $B$-dependent, and are no longer necessarily reciprocal.
 This effect is purely magnetic field induced and coexists with the disorder suppression mechanism.